More set-up tips

 Sloping design; easy access but leaves you very exposed

-Another design has a sloping side facing the left approach.
+Another design (see my second pic here) has a sloping side facing the left approach.
 It's easy to climb but you're rather exposed and the sloping surface isn't as easy to move around on, so I'm not too keen on that.

 Grenade jump required, but there's good cover once you're up